allo-protocol/allo-v2/contracts/strategies/direct-grants-simple/DirectGrantsSimpleStrategy.md

 2. `reviewSetMilestones`: Reviews the set milestones of a recipient, only callable by a pool manager.
 3. `submitMilestone`: Allows recipients to submit a milestone.
 4. `rejectMilestone`: Allows pool managers to reject a pending milestone.
-5. `setInternalRecipientStatusToInReview`: Sets the internal status of recipients to "InReview", callable by a pool manager.
+5. `setRecipientStatusToInReview`: Sets the status of recipients to "InReview", callable by a pool manager.
 6. `withdraw`: Allows pool managers to withdraw funds from the pool.

 ### Internal Functions